Corin Braga

-Braga is also known for his work in European comparative literature on the topic of the failed quest of literary characters to find Paradise, Utopia or other sacred places on Earth, on which he has written five books.
+Corin Braga (born 12 January 1961), is a Romanian writer and academic.
+He is a literary theoretician and translator.

 Education and early career

 Braga was born in 1961 in Baia Mare, Romania.
-He received a degree in Romanian and Spanish language and literature from the Babes-Bolyai University in Cluj-Napoca in 1985.
-He started teaching Romanian language and literature at the Andrei Mureșanu High School in Bistrița, and taught there until 1988, when he started working as a literary consultant for the Radu Stanca National Theatre in Sibiu.
+After a degree in Romanian and Spanish language and literature from the Babeș-Bolyai University in Cluj-Napoca, he taught Romanian language and literature at the Andrei Mureșanu High School in Bistrița until 1988, when he became a literary consultant for the Radu Stanca National Theatre in Sibiu.

-In 1990, he left his job at the Radu Stanca theatre and began PhD in Literature from the Babes-Bolyai University.
-At the same time he started research at the Institute of Linguistic and Literary History in Cluj.
-His work there contributed to the production of a Chronological Dictionary of the Romanian Novel.
-In 1993, Braga became assistant professor in comparative literature at the Babes-Bolyai University.
-Later in 1993, he became the director of the Echinox Cultural Review and worked there until the beginning of 2000.
-In 1997, he completed his PhD.
+From 1990 to 1997, he worked on a doctorate in literature at his alma mater.
+His research at the Institute of Linguistic and Literary History in Cluj contributed to the production of a Chronological Dictionary of the Romanian Novel.
+In 1993, Braga became assistant professor in comparative literature at the Babeș-Bolyai University.
+Since 1996, Braga has contributed to the production of the Analytical Dictionary of Romanian Literary Works and, since 1998, he has contributed to the Dictionary of Romanian Writers.

 Later career

-Braga continued teaching at the Babes-Bolyai University as associate professor and then full professor.
-In 2001, he founded Caietele Echinox and, in 2002, he founded Phantasma - The Center for Imagination Studies at the Faculty of Letters.
-In 2000, he began a second PhD in Philosophy from the Jean Moulin University in France and received the degree in 2008.
-He became the Dean of Faculty of Letters at the Babes-Bolyai University in 2008.
+Braga continued teaching at the Babes-Bolyai University as associate professor and then full professor since 2007.
+Between 2000 and 2008, he earned a second PhD in philosophy from the Jean Moulin University in Lyon, France.
+In 2008 he was elected Dean of the Faculty of Letters at the Babeș-Bolyai University, and in 2020 Vice-rector of the Babeș-Bolyai University.

+In 2001 he founded the academic journal Caietele Echinox., and in 2002 he founded Phantasma, the Center for Imagination Studies at the Faculty of Letters in Cluj-Napoca,.

-Since 1996, Braga has contributed to the production of the Analytical Dictionary of Romanian Literary Works and, since 1998, he has contributed to the Dictionary of Romanian Writers.
-He was appointed as the vice-president of Association of General and Comparative Literature of Romania in 2011 and as the vice-president of the Centre de Recherches Internationales sur l’Imaginaire (CRI2i) in 2012.
+He is a correspondent member of the Academia Nacional de Ciencias de Buenos Aires, Argentina, and of Academia Europaea (The Academy of Europe).
+He was appointed as the vice-president of the Romanian Association of General and Comparative Literature in 2011, and as the vice-president of the Centre de Recherches Internationales sur l'Imaginaire (CRI2i). in 2012.

+He is also a member of Uniunea Scriitorilor din Romania since 1994, of PEN Club Romania since 2001, of AILC-ICLA (Association Internationale de Littérature Comparée – International Comparative Literature Association) since 2016, and of ESCL-SELC (European Society of Comparative Literature – Société Européenne de Littérature Comparée) since 2022.

-Braga has published 11 volumes of essays in Romanian as well as in French, 5 volumes of prose and over 300 papers.
-He is the director of the academic journals Studia Universitatis Babes-Bolyai Series Philologia and Caietele Echinox.
+He is the director of the academic journals Studia Universitatis Babeş-Bolyai Series Philologia and Caietele Echinox.
 He is a member of the advisory boards of the Collection Caffé dei filosofi, Mimesis Edizioni, Italy; Collection Danubiana.
 Immagini e libri dalla Romania, Aracné Edizioni, Italy; and Collection icovidivoci, Artetetra Edizioni, Italy.

-Books and volumes
+Braga has published 11 volumes of essays in Romanian as well as in French, 6 volumes of prose and over 300 papers.